What is a Lobster Trap?

 Let’s assume that Company A is a small business that’s been targeted by Company B for a hostile takeover.
 Company A is aware that there is a major fund that owns 12% of its voting shares and other convertible securities that would ultimately give the fund another 2%-3% share in Company A.

-The good news for Company A is that they planned ahead for such an event and instituted a lobster trap in its charter.
+The good news for Company A is that they planned ahead for such an event and instituted a lobster trap in their charter.
+This means that the fund cannot convert its convertible securities into stock shares with voting rights.
 The move makes it less likely that another company can take a controlling position in the target.
 If the lobster trap was not in place, Company B could purchase a controlling number of shares in Company A, remove members of the board of directors, and put in place members that would accept the takeover bid.

 Lobster traps are vital tools for companies trying to avoid a takeover that they aren’t willing to agree to.
 The lobster trap makes it easier – especially for smaller companies – to prevent a company from enacting a hostile takeover by buying up a controlling number of shares and making changes that would allow them to take over.